Rainy Days And Mondays…

 On our walk to the Altstadt we had stopped by a restaurant near our place called Matthieu’s to make reservations for dinner.
 Matthieu’s is always full and every time we’ve attempted to enter we get asked if we have a booking and our response is always met with “Sorry, then”.
 Not this time.
 From the outside it looks like an old pub, but inside it’s all middle-class forty-somethings.

-We ordered a special 3-course “Surprise Menu”, we had no idea what we were getting.
-It turned out to be an incredible fish starter, followed by lamb chops and fillet with scalloped potatoes and a dessert consisting of sorbet, berry parfait and chocolate mousse.
+We ordered a special three-course “Surprise Menu” so we had no idea what we were getting.
+It turned out to be an incredible fish starter, followed by lamb chops and fillet with scalloped potatoes, and a dessert consisting of sorbet, berry parfait and chocolate mousse.
 So much for that “light” dinner.
 More walking was in order.

 We strolled down into the town again.
 Our first stop was a microbrewery called “Bönnsch”.
 The beer there was good but expensive by local standards, about €5 for a pint.
 I guess we’re getting a little spoilt, because that is exceptionally cheap by Singapore standards!
 We had a few drinks there, but it couldn’t last.
 How am I supposed to crack 200 if I spend my entire Saturday night in a bar that only has one beer?

 Anna thought it would be amusing if we went to “Billa-Bonn”, the alleged Australian bar in the Altstadt.
 She feels kind of bad that I don’t know anybody here, but I honestly don’t mind, I’m content with my own company.
 To her, however, Billa-Bonn was a superb option for two reasons: